peakpg/git-er-done/README.md

 ## Todo

 * Improve error messages for incorrectly supplied parameters. (i.e. gd feature)
 * If you gd sync with unstaged changes, it should not switch branches.
-(It does)
+(It does which seems wrong)
+* Figure out how to unit test this.

 ## GitFlow Behavior